uswds/uswds-site/pages/patterns/select-language/two-languages.md

 Use this pattern when the content is available in two languages.

 ## When to consider something else
 When content is available in three or more languages, see the <a href="{{ site.baseurl }}/patterns/language-selector/three-or-more-languages/">Select from three or more languages</a> pattern.
-When only selected content is available in some languages, see the
+When only selected multilingual content is available in some languages, see the
  <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Selected content available</a> pattern.

 ## What's the solution